Menu Close

 Full-Time Tribunal Member

-Megan holds a Bachelor of Arts degree from UBC, and Juris Doctor and Master of Arts degrees from the University of Toronto.
+Megan Stewart holds a Bachelor of Arts degree from UBC, and Juris Doctor and Master of Arts degrees from the University of Toronto.
 She was called to the Bar of Ontario in 2005, and qualified as a solicitor of England and Wales in 2008.

 In her free time, Megan volunteers at her children’s school and with their extracurricular activities.